-The Board elevated board-level oversight of sustainability from our Audit Committee to a Sustainability Committee established in January 2024, comprising Mr. Stanley www.pacificbasin.com Sustainability > Board & Board Committees
+The Board elevated board-level oversight of sustainability from our Audit Committee to a through an Executive Committee to streamline the decision-making process of the Company in certain circumstances.

-Ryan, Mr. Mats Berglund and chaired by Dr. Kirsi Tikka.
-The Board also operates through an Executive Committee to streamline the decision-making process of the Company in certain circumstances.
+Sustainability Committee established in January 2024, comprising Mr. Stanley Ryan, Mr. Mats Berglund and chaired by Dr. Kirsi Tikka.
+The Board also operates